ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 ![ST complete](images/ST-instructions.png)

 The customer's perspective is in yellow at the bottom.
 Customers save their own log lines in their LogDNA instance (Customer Logging Instance), and the service's super tenant lines are also saved there.
+Customers must have LogDNA instances enabled for receiving super tenant lines, or LogDNA assumes they do not want them; this is a normal condition and not an error.

 LogDNA charges each service and each customer based on the logs stored in their instance.
 For charging purposes, it makes no difference if the logs were saved in a logging instance by the supertenant process.
 Customers pay for super tenant logs the same as their own logs.
 However, this also means that a service will not be charged for logs that are only saved for the customer (i.e. `saveServiceCopy` is false).

 If your service was already using LogDNA before enabling Super Tenancy, then the new STS has replaced your service's old LogDNA instance.
 The old LogDNA instance will no longer receive logs from the Kubernetes cluster.
 You can keep it around while its existing logs are retained, and then delete it.

+If your service is using the fluentd agent for Activity Tracker, then the LogDNA Kubernetes agent will run alongside it.
+When you enable Activity Tracking on LogDNA, it will send your AT events to both the legacy AT service and to AT on LogDNA.

 ## 4. Test your service's Super Tenancy
 {: #test}